ARIZONA JEWISH HISTORICAL SOCIETY

 Making an Emotional Connection to the Holocaust

-Virtual Seminar, RSVP Required
+Virtual Pre-Recorded Seminar, RSVP Required

 AZJHS is honored to present workshops and conversations led by Holocaust Survivors, Liberators, World War II Veterans, and many influential individuals with experience and knowledge of the Holocaust.
-Please join us on November 8, 2024 at 12PM (MST) for “Hitler didn’t win; I WON!” with featured guest: Holocaust Survivor Clara Grossman.
+Please join us on November 8, 2024 at 10AM (MST) for “Hitler didn’t win; I WON!” with featured guest: Holocaust Survivor Clara Grossman.

 OUR CAPITAL CAMPAIGN